-ErinoakKids is the largest Children’s Treatment Centre in Ontario, annually serving more than 16,000 children and youth with a wide range of disabilities and special needs.
-It is one of the largest and most complex transfer payment agencies of the Ontario Ministry of Children and Youth Services (MCYS), with 750 staff members and an annual operating budget exceeding $60 million.
+ErinoakKids is the largest Children’s Treatment Centre in Ontario, annually serving nearly 17,000 children and youth with a wide range of disabilities and special needs.
+It is one of the largest and most complex transfer payment agencies of the Ontario Ministry of Children, Community and Social Services (MCCSS), with 750 staff members and an annual operating budget exceeding $60 million.

 The executive compensation strategy at ErinoakKids is designed to attract and retain high performing personnel focused on achieving the organization’s strategic priorities and goals.
 The Board of Directors sets the compensation of the President and CEO, which is tied to a comprehensive set of deliverables and associated performance metrics.
 The compensation of other leadership personnel is set by the President and CEO with Board input.
 It is similarly articulated and measured to ensure alignment of goals and their achievement at all levels of the organization.

 ErinoakKids competitive market for personnel (whose majority are allied health professionals) is that of the Ontario Hospital Association Region 3.
 This market consists of 26 acute care and teaching hospitals in the Central, Toronto Central, Mississauga Halton, Central West and Central East Local Health Integration Networks.
 The ErinoakKids practice is to set compensation levels for all positions at the organization at the 50th

 The employment contract of President and CEO Bridget Fewtrell was renegotiated in 2011 after a period of four years to reflect the growth and current complexity of the organization.
 The portfolio of the President and CEO has been significantly expanded over recent years to include responsibilities for annual fundraising, a $20 million capital campaign, and organizational oversight of the Redevelopment Project for the building of three new facilities to better serve the children and families of Central Region beginning in 2018, and for decades to come.